andpic/smart-building-optimisation/README.md

 2. Run the script (it is a bash script) with `./generate_data.sh`

-3. Read the optimisation problem with either [the SCIP optimisation suite](http://scip.zib.de/) or [ZIMPL](http://zimpl.zib.de).
+3. Read the optimization problem with either [the SCIP optimization suite](http://scip.zib.de/) or [ZIMPL](http://zimpl.zib.de).
 The latter can be installed with *apt-get* on Ubuntu.

-4. To create a problem that can be read on all optimisation solvers, either write it out in some standard format (with [the SCIP optimisation suite](http://scip.zib.de/)) or execute one of the following commands from the problem folder:
+4. To create a problem that can be read on all optimization solvers, either write it out in some standard format (with [the SCIP optimization suite](http://scip.zib.de/)) or execute one of the following commands from the problem folder:
    * `zimpl -t mps smart_building.zpl`
    * `zimpl -t lp  smart_building.zpl`

 License
 --------------
-The content of this project itself is licensed under the Creative Commons Attribution 4.0 license, and the accompanying source code used is licensed under the MIT license.
+The content of this project itself is licensed under the [Creative Commons Attribution 4.0 license](https://creativecommons.org/licenses/by/4.0/), and the accompanying source code used is licensed under the [MIT license](https://github.com/andpic/smart_building_optimization/blob/master/LICENSE).